AndreasBaschir/Wi-fi-Indoor-Localization/README.md

 * **Machine Learning:** Implementation of the **k-Nearest Neighbors (k-NN)** algorithm for classification.
 * **Positioning:** Simultaneous prediction of Building ID and Floor number.
 * **Performance:** Evaluation of model accuracy using standard metrics.
+* **Visualization:** Automatic generation of confusion matrix and data distribution plots for analysis.

 ## 🛠️ Technologies Used